s-santhosha/Serenity_Ebay_GUI_Test/README.md

 ## Executing the tests
 To run the project, key in `mvn verify` or `gradle test` from the command line.

-By default, the tests will run using Chrome.
+By default, the tests will run using Chrome Headless for the purpuse of CI/CD implementation.

+In order to turn of the headless mode, use `mvn verify -Ddriver=chrome -Dheadless.mode=false`

 To run them in Firefox by overriding the `driver` system property, e.g.

 ```json
 $ mvn verify -Ddriver=firefox
 ```